 Oxfordshire Cotswolds Garden Village

-A key element of the emerging West Oxfordshire Local Plan is the establishment of a new Garden Village to the north of the A40 near Eynsham - currently referred to as the 'Oxfordshire Cotswolds Garden Village'.
+A key element of the West Oxfordshire Local Plan 2031 is the establishment of a new garden village to the north of the A40 near Eynsham - currently referred to as the 'Oxfordshire Cotswolds Garden Village'.

 The new garden village will make a major contribution towards providing much-needed homes and jobs in a high quality living environment.
 It will also unlock funds to improve infrastructure and boost the case for improvements to local transport links, including upgrades to the A40.